Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Discussion and conclusion

-Adopting a larger conversion factor of eq. (\ref{eq:los}) also affects the CVF of the MW and Andromeda satellites.
-It shifts the CVF of observed satellites horizontally to the right in figure \ref{fig:cvf} and to increase the number of satellites with $V_{\rm max} > 9\,{\rm km/s}$.
-Since the conversion factor is not necessarily constant for all the satellites, it is non-trivial to judge whether the MDM models explain the observation.
-However, even in the case that all the satellites have the same conversion factor of three (maximum value in ref.\,\cite{Penarrubia2008}), the number of satellites with $V_{\rm max} > 9\,{\rm km/s}$ still does not increase to the level of the CDM model.
-Thus, the uncertainties in the conversion factor, do not affect our conclusions significantly.
+Adopting a larger conversion factor of eq.\,(\ref{eq:los}) affects the CVFs of the MW and the Andromeda satellites.
+It shifts the CVFs of the observed satellites horizontally to the right in figure\,\ref{fig:cvf}.
+Since the conversion factor is not necessarily constant for all the satellites, it is non-trivial to judge if the MDM models explain the observation.
+For instance, if all the satellites have the same conversion factor of 3 rather than $\sqrt{3}$ (3 is the maximum value reported in ref.\,\cite{Penarrubia2008}), the CVFs of the observed satellites shift to the right by a factor of $\sqrt{3}$ in figure\,\ref{fig:cvf}.
+In this case, even the CDM model can reproduce the observation.